fletchjp/MERG-Arduino-Software/TestDisplay/Readme.md

  I am extending the examples to include a 20 by 4 display, starting with HelloI2C20x4 to sort out the basics.

+ #### TaskMgrI2C20x4

- TaskMgrI2C20x4 is new code to implement task management in the style of TaskMgrIntegration with a different problem.
+ This is new code to implement task management in the style of TaskMgrIntegration with a different problem.

+ It demonstrates updating regularly plus one off events.
+All updating is done in one task.